-I wanted to take the time to go over the method of transom mounting a transducer properly.
-Taking the time to research and plan how and where you are going to mount the transducer on you new depth sounder or fish finder will pay dividends out on the water.
+Taking the time to research and plan how and where you are going to mount the transducer on your new depth sounder or fish finder will pay dividends out on the water.
 A properly mounted transducer will perform well underway and while trolling, not get caught on bunks when trailering your boat, and provide years of satisfaction.
-I am basing this article on a single engine vessel, so if you have multiple outboards or inboard-outboards please watch the video Transom Mounting a Transducer on a Boat.
+This article is based on a single engine vessel, so if you have multiple outboards or inboard-outboards please watch the video at the end of this article after reading the 4 Key Steps to Transom Mounting a Transducer on a Boat.

 When I transom mount a transducer the first thing I want to do is get an understanding of what is happening behind the boat while it is underway.
 Please be very careful when doing this and make sure you have on your PFD and have a trusted captain at the helm of your boat.
 I like to stand towards the transom of the boat while it is underway and look over the transom at the water flowing from beneath the boat, particularly on the starboard side.
 I make a mental note of where I see clear, turbulence free water.
 These conditions will allow the transducer to maintain accurate echoes while underway and, in turn, give great performance from your depth sounder or fish finder.
 Once I have a good idea of where I am getting good “clean” water I can get the boat up on the trailer or lift and start my installation.